davidyeiser/full-time-freelancer-ebook/README.md

 In step one you are essentially creating a zip file with the file extension "epub".
 Then you convert this to a .mobi file which can be read on a Kindle using Amazon's official converter tool.

+#### Step 1

-1. First, you create the ePub file with three Terminal commands.
+First, you create the ePub file with three Terminal commands.
 They need to be executed from within the uncompressed ePub directory.

 ````
 zip -X filename.epub mimetype